patrickmmartin/2.8284271247461900976033774484194/article.md

 Yet another confession - even with the mathematical equivalence there was still a difference as the version just shown has an issue - it fails to locate values roots above sqrt(std::numeric_limits<double>::max()).

 The fix - perhaps unsurprisingly enough - is thus:

-	  double x = seed_root();
+         - double x = seed_root();
-	  _long_ double x = seed_root();
+         + _long_ double x = seed_root();

-The Bablyonian method may be superior due to the simpler expression that eliminates the need to raise intermediate expressions to higher powers that run the risk of overflow.
+The Bablyonian method is arguably more straightforward due to the simpler expression that eliminates the need to raise intermediate expressions to higher powers that run the risk of overflow.

 But, again all the above are good _extra discussion fuel_